Mirai Aoshima

-Mirai Aoshima (青嶋 未来, Aoshima Mirai) is a Japanese professional shogi player ranked 6-dan, and a chess player holding the title of FIDE Master.
+Mirai Aoshima (青嶋 未来, Aoshima Mirai) is a Japanese professional shogi player ranked 7-dan, and a chess player holding the title of FIDE Master.

-Early life
+Early life, amateur shogi and apprentice professional

 Mirai Aoshima was born on February 27, 1995, in Mishima, Shizuoka.
 He learned how to play shogi when he was about six years old from a shogi book his father bought him.
 As an elementary school student, he represented Tokyo in the All Japan Elementary School Student Kurashiki Ōshō Tournament in 2003 and 2005, finishing in ninth place each time.